 The UK is in the process of implementing rules that generally are in line with the global anti-base erosion (GloBE) or 'Pillar Two' model rules published by the OECD/G20 Inclusive Framework on BEPS that are designed to ensure a global minimum level of taxation of 15% for multinational enterprise groups with annual consolidated revenue of at least EUR 750 million.

 An IIR (income inclusion rule, named the 'multinational top-up tax' in UK legislation) applies for accounting periods beginning on or after 31 December 2023.
-The UK intends to implement a UTPR (sometimes referred to as the undertaxed profit(s) rule or the undertaxed payments rule) to take effect no earlier than accounting periods beginning on or after 31 December 2024.
-The UK also has opted to adopt a qualified domestic minimum top-up tax (sometimes referred to as a QDMTT, and named 'domestic top-up tax' in UK legislation), applicable for accounting periods beginning on or after 31 December 2023.
+The UK has also enacted a qualified domestic minimum top-up tax (sometimes referred to as a QDMTT, and named 'domestic top-up tax' in UK legislation), applicable for accounting periods beginning on or after 31 December 2023.
+The UK is in the process of implementing a UTPR (sometimes referred to as the undertaxed profits rule or the undertaxed payments rule).
+The UTPR will form part of the UK's multinational top-up tax legislation, and will take effect for accounting periods beginning on or after 31 December 2024.